tau-lang/tau/README.md

 ## License

-Tau is licensed under the EUPL.
+Tau is licensed under the EUPLv1.2.

 See [LICENSE](LICENSE) for details.